 As mentioned, just because your display ad is on a mobile device doesn’t mean you have to be limited in you’re thinking.
 If you have the right people and the right technology you can accomplish anything.
 Take this 300×250 banner ad below:

 Can you see what we’ve done?
 As a little experiment we’ve added a chat bot into the mobile banner ad example we’ve been using in this piece.
 It took 10 minutes to go from idea to working concept using a creative management platform.
 Now imagine if you added your own bot into a campaign – you’re engaging with users directly, in a banner!
 Ideal, for e-commerce and travel display campaigns.

 Use a creative management platform to produce mobile campaigns

 Producing the ultimate mobile banner ad is easy if you have access to a CMP.
 Designed for mass production, in-house collaboration, and the total control of dynamic mobile creatives – they are every mobile banner designer’s not so secret weapon.

 To put it mildly, they help in-house teams save time through many hidden ad optimisations and kill the need for repetitive coding, letting mobile banner ad designers focus on creativity.
 However, it is through real-time optimisation and mobile dynamic creatives that they really excel.

 CMPs make A/B testing a workable part of mobile banner design, with live banner insights that provide designers with the info they need.
-Plus, with the addition of heatmaps designers can see how users interact with their mobile banners.
+Plus, with the addition of heat maps designers can see how users interact with their mobile banner ads.
 Making it easy to experiment with CTAs, colours, message – whatever element you select!
 And with real-time updating to published banner available, changes can be made to entire mobile campaigns in a instance.